Lyme & Ticks

 - Walk in the center of trails.

 Repel Ticks with DEET or Permethrin

-- Use repellents that contain 20% or more DEET (N, N-diethyl-m-toluamide) on the exposed skin for protection that lasts up to several hours.
+- Use repellents that contain 20% or more DEET (N, N-diethyl-m-toluamide) or other EPA-approved products to exposed skin.
 Always follow product instructions.
 Parents should apply this product to their children, avoiding hands, eyes and mouth.

 - Use products that contain permethrin on clothing.
 Treat clothing and gear, such as boots, pants, socks and tents.
 It remains protective through several washings.
 Pre-treated clothing is available as well.

-- Other repellents registered by the Environmental Protection Agency (EPA) may also be effective at preventing ticks.
-An insect repellent search tool: Find the Insect Repellent that is Right for You.
+- Use the EPA's insect repellent search tool: Find the Insect Repellent that is Right for You

 Find & Remove Ticks from Your Body

 - Bathe or shower as soon as possible after coming indoors (preferably within two hours) to wash off and more easily find ticks that are crawling on you.

 - Conduct a full-body tick check using a hand-held or full-length mirror to view all parts of your body upon return from tick-infested areas.
 Parents should check their children for ticks under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist, and especially in their hair.